liger2020/ICT2202DigitalForensic/README.md

 A private blockchain-based chain of custody framework and case management web portal designed to reduce the likelihood of an insider attack within the system.

+This blockchain works together with the [case management webserver][case-mamangement-link].

 ![Case Management][case-management]

 ![Block Content][blockchain-content]